 4. For a great love, cultivate a great friendship.

 Endless love is fueled by endless friendship.
 If you want to have the greatest romance ever, have the greatest friendship ever.
 Cultivate it; do not let your friendships die.
 Remember, it’s not a lack of love that destroys relationships; it’s usually a lack of friendship.
+Strive to create the sort of friendship that you would love to honour in the form of necklaces for bff.
+We, as humans, need that kind of unconditional support and love in our lives on a daily basis.

 5. Be comfortable… but not too comfortable.